hamza-ghufran/hamzaghufran.dev/content/blog/rsa/index.md

 - `GCD`

+As we know from grade school, when we divide one integer by another (nonzero) integer we get an integer quotient (the "answer") plus a remainder (generally a rational number).
+For instance, 13/5 = 2 ("the quotient") + 3/5 ("the remainder").
+We can rephrase this division, totally in terms of integers, without reference to the division operation:
+13 = 2(5) + 3.
+Note that this expression is obtained from the one above it by multiplying through by the divisor 5.
+We refer to this way of writing a division of integers as the Division Algorithm for Integers.
+More formally stated:

+If a and b are positive integers, there exist integers unique non-negative integers q and r so that a = qb + r , where 0[less than or equal]r < b. q is called the quotient and r the remainder.
+The greatest common divisor of integers a and b, denoted by gcd(a,b), is the largest integer that divides (without remainder) both a and b.
+So, for example:

+gcd(15, 5) = 5,	gcd(7, 9) = 1,	gcd(12, 9) = 3,	gcd(81, 57) = 3.
+The gcd of two integers can be found by repeated application of the division algorithm, this is known as the Euclidean Algorithm.
+You repeatedly divide the divisor by the remainder until the remainder is 0.
+The gcd is the last non-zero remainder in this algorithm.
+The following example shows the algorithm.

+Finding the gcd of 81 and 57 by the Euclidean Algorithm:

+81 = 1(57) + 24
+57 = 2(24) + 9
+24 = 2(9) + 6
+9 = 1(6) + 3
+6 = 2(3) + 0.

 ....

 Apart from public key cryptography a few other areas where prime numbers are also used in computing are: